 11. Ask for references

-Don’t forget that you can also ask the agency to provide you with references from other organisations they have worked with.
+Don’t forget that you can also ask the recruitment organisation, agency or collaboration to provide you with references from other employers the organisation has worked with.
 Follow these up directly to find out what their experience has been.

-12. Flag concerns about the practices of an agency
+12. Flag concerns about the practices of a recruitment organisation, agency, or collaboration

 If you have any concerns about the recruitment practices of an agency, we advise you to get in touch with the relevant framework provider to report your concerns.
-If an agency is facilitating recruitment from a developing country featured in the link above or charging candidates fees, please get in touch with us at email@example.com.
-You can find out more about the relevant framework providers on the NHS Improvement website.
+If a recruitment organisation, agency, or collaboration is facilitating recruitment from a developing country featured in the link above or charging candidates fees, please get in touch with us at email@example.com.
+You can find out more about the relevant framework providers on the NHS England website.